 Download a version of JMRI, either the latest production version, or a "test version".
 Since the version numbers change with every release, this link takes you to the general JMRI download page, where you can select whichever version you like.

 The JMRI project is continuously adding features, bug fixes, examples and tutorials to the release, and so a new "test" version appears every month or so.
 You may find one of these has features that you really want.
-These are announced in the "jmriusers" Yahoo discussion group at http://groups.yahoo.com/group/jmriusers/.
+These are announced in the JMRI users Yahoo group at https://groups.yahoo.com/neo/groups/jmriusers/info.

 Normally, the download will open a new Finder window showing a JMRI folder.
 If not, double-click the file you downloaded above.
 This should open a window with the "JMRI" folder.
 If that still doesn't open a window, look for a newly-mounted disk image (e.g. in Finder) and open that manually.